projectacrn/acrn-hypervisor/doc/tutorials/debug.rst

 ACRN trace is a tool running on the Service VM to capture trace data.
-We can use the existing trace information to analyze, and we can add self-defined tracing to analyze code which we care about.
+We can use the existing trace information to analyze, and we can add self-defined tracing to analyze code that we care about.

-Using Existing trace event id to analyze trace
+Using Existing trace event ID to analyze trace
 ==============================================

 As an example, we can use the existing vm_exit trace to analyze the